Scale-invariant 3-3-1-1 model with $B-L$ symmetry: One-loop effective potential

 In general, the calculation of coefficient $B$ in this model is not trivial because it involves the diagonalization of several mass matrices.
 However, we can estimate it by using the vev hierarchy $v_\rho \ll v_\chi \ll v_\sigma \simeq v_\varphi (\simeq\langle \phi_r\rangle$) assumed throughout this work.
 At leading order, the fields which get masses proportional to the largest scale $v_\sigma \simeq v_\varphi$ control $B$.
 In the scalar sector, the only field with mass proportional to $v_\varphi$ is $H_2$, and its mass, obtained from Eq. (\ref{MS}), can be written as $m_{H_2} \simeq \lambda_{H_2}^{1/2} v_\varphi$, where $\lambda_{H_2}$ is the effective coupling.
 In the vector boson sector, there is also only one super heavy field: $Z^{\prime \prime}$, whose mass is given in Eq. (\ref{zzmass}) and reads approximately $m_{Z^{\prime\prime}} \simeq 2 g_N v_\varphi$.
 Furthermore, many fields in the fermion sector need to be taken into account at leading order.
 As seen in Sec. \ref{subsecQuarks}, there is a total of 9 quarks fitting this criterion - 3 exotic quarks: $q_a^{(-4/5)}$ and $q^{(5/3)}$, as well as 2 up- and 4 down-type quarks.
 Similarly, for the neutral leptons, we have seen that 6 of them have (Majorana) masses proportional to $v_\varphi$.
 The masses of these heavy fermions follow the same pattern and can be conveniently written as $m_{f_i} \simeq h_{f_i} v_\varphi/\sqrt{2}$.
 For the sake of simplicity, in what follows, we assume that all Yukawas are equal: $h_{f_i}=h_f$.
 Thus, considering all these heavy fields, the leading contribution to $B$ becomes

 In this limit, the constraint $B>0$ can be easily satisfied if, for instance, $\lambda_{H_2}$, $g_N$ and $h_f$ are of the same order.
-If such dimensionless parameters are of order 0.1, all of the associated fields are super heavy, with $m\propto \mathcal{O}(10^2)$ TeV, and the scalon mass is then $m_S\simeq 12$ TeV.
+If, for instance, such dimensionless parameters are of order 0.1, then all of the associated fields are super heavy -- the scalar and vector boson mass contributions are $m_{H_2} \simeq 316$ TeV and $m_{Z^{\prime\prime}} \simeq 200$ TeV, respectively, while each heavy fermion mass is $m_{f_i} \simeq 71$ TeV -- leading to the following scalon mass $m_S\simeq 12$ TeV.
 Nevertheless, it is worth pointing out that scenarios where only one of the bosonic fields, $H_2$ or $Z^{\prime\prime}$, is heavy enough to ensure $B>0$ can be viable as well.
 In such cases, the other boson could be much lighter by adjusting $g_N$ or $\lambda_{H_2}$ -- in fact, even lighter than the scalon field -- since its mass would be free from potential stability constraints.